 Holmes Fire provided Building Code of Australia (BCA) advice in the early stages of the project to identify potential non-compliance with the Deemed-to-Satisfy Provisions and areas where Fire Engineering could add value to the design.
 This enabled the design team to submit a bold design to council for Development Application approval, with the confidence that significant BCA non-compliances had been identified with a strategy in place to justify Alternative Solutions.

 Arc by Crown contains a number of unique features that required Holmes Fire to develop innovative, yet practical fire engineering solutions whilst still maintaining an acceptable level of fire safety.
 One example is the glass lift shaft connecting all above ground storeys, providing spectacular views to the north.
-The BCA prescriptive provisions require this shaft to be of masonry construction.
-However, by providing a suite of subtle fire safety features, Holmes Fire was able to demonstrate that fire spread via the lift shaft would not occur, permitting the architecturally significant glazed shaft.
+The BCA prescriptive provisions require this shaft to be of masonry construction however, by providing a suite of subtle fire safety features, in-keeping with the architectural intent of the building, Holmes Fire was able to demonstrate that fire spread via the lift shaft would not occur be mitigated, permitting the architecturally significant centrepiece glazed lift design to be embraced as a fire protected feature.

 The design also incorporates natural ventilation for a number of the apartments.
 Holmes Fire was able to develop a fire safety solution that enabled open windows in the fire rated walls between the apartments and the common corridors.
 This provides bright and airy living spaces that would not have been achievable under the BCA Deemed-to-Satisfy Provisions.